 Usually the fevers that trigger febrile seizures are caused by a viral infection, less commonly by a bacterial infection.
 Viral infections such as the flu and roseola, which often are accompanied by high fever, appear to be most associated with febrile seizure.

-The risk of febrile seizures may increase after some childhood immunizations, such as the diphtheria, tetanus and pertussis (DTP) or measles-mumps-rubella (MMR) vaccinations.
-Low-grade fevers can sometimes occur after your child receives childhood vaccines.
-If a febrile seizure occurs, it's caused by the fever that may accompany the vaccination — not by the vaccination itself.
+The risk of febrile seizures may increase after some childhood immunizations, such as the diphtheria, tetanus and pertussis or measles-mumps-rubella vaccinations.
+A child can develop a low-grade fever after a vaccination.
+The fever, not the vaccination, causes the seizure.

 - Febrile seizures fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/febrile_seizures/detail_febrile_seizures.htm.
 Accessed Nov.
-14, 2011.
+3, 2014.